Bird-a-thon Guidelines, Rules, & Regulations

-If a team wishes to compete for both the County Cup, a statewide cup, and/or field more than one County Cup sub-group, they may.
-However, birds recorded by a County Cup sub-group may not be included in the statewide list or another county list and vice versa.
+A team may divide their competitive sub-group to compete for statewide birding awards and/or one or more County Cup awards.
+However, birds recorded by those birders competing for a County Cup may not be included in the statewide list or another county list and vice versa.

-The winner of the Bird-a-thon County Cup will be the team (or sub-group) that records the highest percentage of the Birding Par Value Number for any county in the state.
+The winner of the Bird-a-thon County Cup will be the team whose competitive birders record the highest percentage of the Birding Par Value Number for any county in the state.
 See the explanation below.

 - The Commonwealth of Massachusetts is divided into 14 different counties.